-The sea around Andaman and Nicobar Islands is a rich ground for a variety of commercially important molluscs.
-Among the sea shells, trochus or top shell and turbo or turban shells occupy a unique position for their utility and abundance.
-As early as in 1929, the trochus fishery was organised at Andaman Islands and a consolidated scientific report was published in 1938 on the shell fisheries of these Islands during 1930-35 period dealing with the history of Andaman shell fisheries. fishing methods, the important beds of top and turban shells and the scientific work done on these shells.
-The local Government after realising the importance of this fishery, started giving the fishing grounds on lease to merchants for fishing and collected royalty from them.
+The seas around Andaman and Nicobar Islands is a rich ground for a variety of commercially important molluscs.
+Among the sea shells, trosuch or top shell and turbo or turban shells have unique position for their utility and abundance.
+As early as 1929, the trochus fishery was organised at Andaman Islands and a consolidated scientific report was published in 1938 on the shell fisheries of these Islands during 1930-35 period dealing with the history of Andaman shell fisheries, fishina methods. important beds of top and turban shells and the scientific work done on these shells.
+The local Government, after realising the importance of this fishery, started giving the fishing grounds on lease to merchants for fishing and collecting royalty from them.